TESL 402: Principles of Linguistics for Teachers, 3 cr.

 This course provides a general introduction to the field of second language acquisition (SLA), giving a broad overview of the history of the field and helping students attain foundational SLA literacy.
 Through developing an understanding of linguistic, social and cognitive influences, students will explore how they can modify instruction to facilitate the acquisition of a primary and a new language in and out of classroom settings.
 Prerequisite: (TESL 410 minimum grade of C or LING 410 minimum grade of C) and (TESL 420 minimum grade of C or LING 420 minimum grade of C)

 TESL 465: Experiential Preparation for Teaching English as a Second Language, 3 cr.

-TESL 468: Assessment of the Limited English Proficient Student, 3 cr.
+TESL 468: Principles of Language Assessment, 3 cr.

 TESL 471: Evolution of Laws and Policies in language Instruction, 3 cr.

 Survey of the historical and current ideologies, the laws which they informed, and the policies and practices which resulted regarding language use in the educational system.
 Use will be explored in terms of a language as a medium of communication, language as a medium of instruction, and language as a content area.
 Comparisons will be drawn between the U.S. and international contexts.
 After extensive readings in the literature and in class preparation, students will be expected to design a grant proposal and make a presentation on a topic directly related to an area of their choice.
 Prerequisite: graduate standing, TESL 402 and TESL 410.